rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    >>> rfdg.isTransitive()
     True

-By epistemic disjunctive fusion of the given *rfdg.rankings*, the :py:class:`~transitiveDigraphs.RankingsFusionDigraph` class constructor computes a transitive asymmetrical partial relation which is invariant under the codual transform (see :numref:`RankingConsensus`).
-As ranking and ordering of such potentially incomplete relations do not give the same result when incomparable alternatives do appear, the :py:class:`transitiveDigraphs.TransitiveDigraph` class provides a :py:meth:`~transitiveDigraphs.TransitiveDigraph.showTransitiveDigraph` method which iteratively extracts conjointly first and last choices as shown in :numref:`RankingConsensus1` Lines 2-6.
-A similar itrative bipolar selection strategy is used for the drawing of such partial rankings (Lines 10-13).
+By epistemic disjunctive fusion of the four *rankings*, the :py:class:`transitiveDigraphs.RankingsFusionDigraph` constructor computes a transitive asymmetrical partial digraph (see :numref:`RankingConsensus`  Lines 20, 32-33).
+Notice in Lines 15-18 the unstable ranks of alternative *a1* (rank 2,5,6 and 7) which induce contradictory ranking results leadind to many incomparability situations.
+Ranking and ordering of partial relations do not give now the same result when such largely incomparable alternatives do appear.

+The generic :py:class:`~transitiveDigraphs.TransitiveDigraph` class provides therefore a :py:meth:`~transitiveDigraphs.TransitiveDigraph.showTransitiveDigraph` method which iteratively extracts conjointly first and last choices --:ref:`initial and terminal kernels <Bipolar-Valued-Kernels-Tutorial-label>`-- as shown in :numref:`RankingConsensus1` Lines 2-6 below.

 .. code-block:: pycon
    :name: RankingConsensus1
    :caption: Inspecting a partial ranking
-   :emphasize-lines: 2-6,10-13
+   :emphasize-lines: 4-5

    >>> rfdg.showTransitiveDigraph()
     Ranking by Choosing and Rejecting